herminyliu/cs224n-default-proj/README.md

-# CS 224N Default Project - My Implementation
+# CS 224N Default Final Project - My Implementation

-## My implementation Overview

-This is my implement of  the Stanford course CS224N default project in Spring 2024.
-Let me quote part of the handout on the contents of this default project:

->The default final project has two parts.
-In the first part, you will fill in missing code blocks to complete an implementation of the BERT model.
-Using pre-trained weights loaded into your BERT model, you will perform sentiment analysis on the SST dataset and the CFIMDB dataset.
->
->In the second part, you will explore extensions of your BERT model to achieve the highest performance that you can on multiple sentence-level tasks: sentiment analysis, paraphrase detection, and semantic textual similarity.
-The goal of this section is for you to engineer and experiment with improvements to your BERT model to obtain robust and generalizable sentence embeddings that perform well in more than one setting.

-## Part1: Implementation of  the Multi-head Self-attention and Transformer Layers of the Original BERT Model
+## Part 1: Implementation of the Multi-head Self-attention and Transformer Layers of the Original BERT Model

 *base_bert.py* should not be modified, since it provides the class *BertPreTrainedModel* which the BertModel class in *bert.py* inherited this.